When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Related Work

 Many decades of work have studied AI- or automation-assisted decision-making from the perspective of the accuracy of the decisions made~\cite[e.g.,][]{mosier1996, parasuraman1997, lee2004}.
-Here, we are interested in how the bias of a human-AI assemblage relates to the bias of humans-alone or AI-alone.
-Prior work on human-AI decision-making has found that the bias of a human-AI team is not simply equal to the sum of its parts and can depend on factors such as the decision-making task and whether or how the AI's suggestions are justified~\cite[e.g.,][]{schoeffer2024explanations, goyal2024impact, wang2023effects, Peng_Nushi_Kiciman_Inkpen_Kamar_2022, de-artega2020}.
+Here, we are interested in how the bias of a \hai assemblage relates to the bias of humans-alone or AI-alone.
+Prior work on \hai decision-making has found that the bias of a \hai team is not simply equal to the sum of its parts and can depend on factors such as the decision-making task and whether or how the AI's suggestions are justified~\cite[e.g.,][]{schoeffer2024explanations, goyal2024impact, wang2023effects, Peng_Nushi_Kiciman_Inkpen_Kamar_2022, de-artega2020, zipperling2025onlyfair}.
 Our paper considers the task of human text authorship with the help of word-level suggestions given by a predictive text system.
-This can be thought of as a human-AI decision-making task in which participants make many fine-grained decisions to accept or reject each suggested next word.
+This can be thought of as a \hai decision-making task in which participants make many fine-grained decisions to accept or reject each suggested next word.

 \citet{de-artega2020} study how model suggestions affect decisions to screen in child welfare services calls for further investigation.
-They find that model recommendations not only increase the overall quality of decisions, but they decrease the gap in screen-in rates for White and Black children showing there was not a ``difference in willingness to adhere to the recommendation that would compound previous racial injustices.’’
+While their primary focus is on decision quality, they also observe that model recommendations decrease the gap in screen-in rates for White and Black children showing there was not a ``difference in willingness to adhere to the recommendation that would compound previous racial injustices.''

 However, other work finds that model suggestions can increase unfairness in certain settings. \citet{Peng_Nushi_Kiciman_Inkpen_Kamar_2022} conduct a study where users classify bios by occupation with or without suggestions from a gender biased AI system.
-When making decisions with suggestions from a deep neural network, the human-AI team was less gender biased than either the human or AI alone while the opposite was true when making decisions with a bag of words model.
+When making decisions with suggestions from a deep neural network, the \hai team was less gender biased than either the human or AI alone while the opposite was true when making decisions with a bag of words model.